alsotang/defo/README.md

 ];
 ```

-and I need to convert it to below:
+and I need to transform it to below:

 ```js
 var RESULTS = {